mosswg/mycelium-lang/readme.md

 ```
 {variable(int), string("++")}
 ```
-This is exactly the same so we can say they match.
+This is exactly the same as when they're defined so we can say they match.
 This does pose an issue.
 Let's say we have the pattern:
 ```
 {variable(int), string("+"), variable(int))}
 ```